Words from our CEO

 - You need to educate your employees about cybersecurity risks and best practices.

-But ultimately, you also need a last resort ransomware recovery plan.
+But ultimately, you also need a last resort ransomware data recovery plan.
 Just like you need an ejection seat in a Lockheed Martin F-35 jet, for, you know, when things turn unexpected, you need a disaster recovery plan in any modern-day business.

 The kind of plan that you can press a button and get back your computers running like they were last night.
 A REAL ransomware attack solution.